If you’re a hunter or outfitter searching for one of 2023’s best hunting tents, you’ve come to the right place.

 To visualize exactly how much living space a given tent has, measure out its floor dimensions at your home, mark them off with some string, and sprawl out within them.
 Do you fit comfortably within them, or do you feel cramped?

-Also, take into account the height of your tent, especially if you’re on the taller side.
+Also, consider the height of your tent, especially if you’re on the taller side.
 Sit up straight on your sleeping pad and measure how high your head reaches.
 If that measurement is comfortably less than the height of your tent, you’re in good shape.